edf-hpc/puppet-hpc/puppet-config/modules/environment/README.md

 logs the history of users.
 This features is meant to forward these logs to a SOC.
 By default logs are sent to the `local6` facility, this can be changed with `log_commands_facility`.

+The ``aliases`` parameter sets up shell aliases, the key is the name of the alias, and the value the command.

+The ``env_variables`` parameter sets up shell environment variables, the key is the variable name and the value the content.
+If the value is not quoted simple quotes will be added.

 ## Limitations